gbumps/flutter_screenguard/README.md

 - If you want to test on Android Emulator, you can create an emulator with Google Play Service API supported.
 Then go to Play Store and download any third-party screen record and screenshot app based on your need (XRecorder, AZ, etc....) for testing.

 - Android 12+ emulator already provided screenshot and screen record function in Quick Settings Panel.

+## Limitation

+- This library support blocking screenshot for iOS 13+, Android 8+ only.

+- Remember to call a function only ONCE and don't combine with other register functions for limitting errors and unexpected problems might happened during testing.

+- Please remember that text input will be temporary disabled until calling unregister on Android except registerWithoutEffect.
+Still working to find a solution.